 Mystics, saints, and sages know that living with compassion is of enormous value.
 And so do many people who visit “heaven” because of a Near Death Experience and who return with descriptions of a dimension filled with warm welcome, kindness, and love.
 We are caught in a culture that does not put these generous qualities on the instruction sheet for how to live a good life.
-The belief today is that behaving that way makes you squishy-nice instead of edgy and sharp, as you need to be so you can clamber to the top of the pile where people grab for the stuff life is supposed to deliver.
+The belief today is that behaving that way makes you squishy-nice instead of edgy and sharp which is what you need to be so you can clamber to the top of the pile where people grab for the stuff life is supposed to deliver.

 I’d like to tell you a story about someone who was uncommonly and wonderfully kind to me.
 Long ago I was a mental health intern at St. Elizabeths Hospital in Washington, D.C.
 During my first week I was assigned to work with Mr. T. H., a patient in one of the locked, new admissions men’s wards.
 His diagnosis – catatonic schizophrenia – meant that he had periods of time when he was unable to move, to speak, or to respond.
-He did not show the second typical symptomatic behavior which is over-excitement.
+He did not show the second typical symptomatic behavior of over-excitement that often accompanies this diagnosis.
 Mr. T. H. remained motionless in a “catatonic stupor” and sometimes seemed like a statue when he held awkward poses for long periods of time.
 At other times his moving was just very tightly restrained.
 He’d signed himself into the hospital because he did not want to obey the voices that were telling him to shoot people.
 His choice to do that was unusual.

 I was as green as any intern could have been.
 And, here I was, a small white housewife and mother from a suburban neighborhood meeting with a very tall African American man from the center of the city of Washington.
 I’d had an ordinary life with many comforts.
 He was an unmarried army veteran who’d served in Vietnam and was now struggling with great discomfort.